 Caroline is passionate about helping individuals obtain a greater sense of peace and cultivate deeper connection with self and others.
 Utilizing a collaborative, integrative approach, Caroline draws from person-centered, cognitive-behavioral, and narrative approaches to explore and meet the needs of each specific client.
-Caroline has training in Trauma-Focused Cognitive Behavioral Therapy (TF-CBT), Trust-Based Relational Interventions (TBRI), Brainspotting Phases I & II, and Eye Movement Desensitization & Reprocessing (EMDR) Levels 1 & 2.
+Caroline has training in Trauma-Focused Cognitive Behavioral Therapy (TF-CBT), Trust-Based Relational Interventions (TBRI), Eye Movement Desensitization & Reprocessing (EMDR) Levels 1 & 2, and The Othmer Method of Neurofeedback.
 She has experience working with anxiety, depression, self-esteem, identity, relational issues, boundaries, addiction, recovery and grief.
 She is a member of the American Counseling Association.

 Caroline feels truly honored to be a part of a profession, and organization, in which individuals can receive the support and space necessary for experiencing life and relationships most fully.